Thesis

 - Some faculties and departments organize presentations to introduce available topics.
 These events are a good opportunity to meet supervisors and talk with senior students.

-- Tutors host various events throughout the year where you can get advice on choosing a topic and tips on how to approach your thesis in general.
+- Tutors host events throughout the year where you can get advice on choosing a topic and tips for approaching your thesis.

-- Open Day events are a great chance to look around laboratories and facilities.
+- Open Day events are a great chance to explore laboratories and facilities.

-- On department websites, you can explore the research focus of different scientific groups, including their projects and publications.
+- Department websites often describe the research focus of scientific groups, including projects and publications.

-- Senior students can also share recommendations and personal experiences with supervisors.
+- Senior students can share recommendations and personal experiences with supervisors.

 TIP!
-If you have the time and interest, start looking into topics earlier than your study plan requires.
+If you have the time and interest, start exploring topics earlier than your study plan requires.

 Follow the instructions of the study office.

-After you have chosen a topic, contact the supervisor/trainer to agree on the details and to confirm that the topic has not already been assigned to someone else.
+After choosing a topic, contact the supervisor/trainer to agree on details and confirm the topic has not already been assigned to someone else.
+Since multiple students may be interested in the same topic, reach out as early as possible.

-If you work on an individual topic, you must follow the special instructions given by the supervisor/study office on how to apply for it in SIS.
+If you work on an individual topic, follow the special instructions provided by the supervisor or study office for applying in SIS.

 By faculty/department

-- FCHT – Students apply for listed topics in a two-round selection process; the selection and application procedure is described on the faculty website; the current status of applicants and the availability of topics are available in an online document.
+- FCHT – Students apply for listed topics in a two-round selection process.
+Details are on the faculty website, and the current status of applicants and topic availability is provided in an online document.

-- FET – Students apply for the listed topics in SIS (Work Selection section).
-They must then contact the relevant supervisor for approval and confirmation.
+- FET – Students apply for listed topics in SIS (Work Selection section), then contact the relevant supervisor for approval and confirmation.

-- FPBT – Students choose from the topics listed in SIS (section Selection of work), then they must contact the supervisor of the relevant work and inform them of their interest in working on the topic.
-The supervisor selects a researcher from among the applicants and registers the topic in SIS.
+- FFBT – Students select topics in SIS (Selection of Work section), then contact the supervisor to express interest.
+The supervisor chooses a student from the applicants and registers the topic in SIS.

-- FCHI – Students register in SIS (Work Selection section) for the listed topics, either for a pre-agreed topic or for a free listed topic (in this case, it is necessary to contact the relevant supervisor for approval).
+- FCHI – Students register in SIS (Work Selection section) for a listed topic or a pre-agreed topic.
+For free listed topics, contact the supervisor for approval.

-Regarding the registering of the topic, always follow the instructions of your study officer or department.
+Always follow the instructions of your study officer or department when registering your topic.

-The submission deadline depends on the date of the state exams: early June for the first term, mid-July for the second term.
-The exact submission dates for both versions (first electronic, then printed a few days later) can be found in the Academic Year Organisation.
+The submission deadline for the bachelor's thesis depends on the date of the state exams: early June for the first term and mid-July for the second term.
+Exact submission dates for both versions (first electronic, followed by printed a few days later) can be found in the Academic Year Organisation.

-The thesis must be uploaded to the Study Information System (SIS) and submitted in printed (bound) form to the designated location (study office, secretariat, etc.) by the specified date (Organization of the academic year) before the State final exams.
+The bachelor's thesis must be uploaded to the Study Information System (SIS) and also submitted in printed (bound) form to the designated location (study office, secretariat, etc.) by the deadline specified in the Academic Year Organisation, prior to the State Final Exams.

 The text of the thesis and an abstract in English (in PDF format) must be submitted separately.
-Before submitting, check that your work is correctly formatted and that everything is as it should be – something may get ‘messed up’ when exporting to PDF format.
+Before submitting, ensure your work is correctly formatted, as formatting issues may occur when exporting to PDF.

 Submission and Printing of the Thesis